futureproofmusicschool/kadence_voice/deployment-instructions.md

 1. **Copy the `voice-button.js` file** from this repository.

 2. **Modify the configuration** at the top of the file:
-   - `apiEndpoint`: Set to your Vercel deployment URL
+   - `apiEndpoint`: Set to your Railway deployment URL
    - `clientToken`: Set to match your `CLIENT_VERIFICATION_TOKEN` environment variable

    Note: The application is configured to use only the 'Aoede' voice.